 If space is available, on-campus housing may be an option for students who are older than 20 or who graduated from high school more than two years prior to entering Whitworth.

-For information about on- or off-campus housing, please visit www.whitworth.edu/housing.
+For information about on- or off-campus housing, please visit whitworth.edu/housing.

 What is Spokane like?

-- the second-largest city in Washington, with a metro population of around 500,000.
+- the second-largest city in Washington, with a metro population just below 570,000.

-- located on the eastern side (or the sunny, dry side) of Washington state
+- located on the eastern (or the sunny/dry!) side of Washington state.

-- about 300 miles from Seattle (approximately a four-hour drive or a one-hour flight).
+- about 300 miles from Seattle (about a four-hour drive or a one-hour flight).